gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

         - name: NAMESPACE
           value: monitoring,garden
       ```

+    - Dashboards can have multiple labels and be provisioned in a seed and/or shoot grafana.

 6. Migrating to the new monitoring stack:
     1. Deploy the [prometheus-operator] and its custom resources.